Tromsø IL: 1986–2001: 16 years in the top division

 The first season in the top division would be very hard for Tromsø, the club eventually had to play qualification to survive.
 The club was highly successful in the cup the same year, however, beating top division champions Lillestrøm SK 4–1 in the final match, a match that had been thought to be a walk in the park for Lillestrøm before it was played.

 An experiment in the 1987 season proved valuable to Tromsø: tied matches would be decided on penalty shootouts, awarding three points for a win, two for a shootout win, one for a shootout loss and zero for a loss.
 Thanks to Bjarte Flem's exceptional penalty saves, Tromsø won seven out of nine shootouts this year.
 The experiment was dropped after the season.
 However, the system with three points for a victory was kept.
 In 1988, Tromsø ended fifth in the league, the season of Bjarte Flems' infamous own goal.

-The 1989 and 1990 seasons would become the two most successful top division seasons to date, with Tromsø winning a bronze and a silver respectively.
-The club's coach during this time, Tommy Svensson, would later move on to coach the Sweden national team to a bronze medal in the 1994 FIFA World Cup.
+The 1989 and 1990 seasons would become the two most successful top division seasons to date, with Tromsø winning a bronze and a silver medals, respectively.
+The club's coach during this time, Tommy Svensson, would eventually coach the Sweden national team to a bronze medal in the 1994 FIFA World Cup.

 The following seasons saw Tromsø end sixth, eighth, sixth and seventh (all safe mid-table positions) before the expansion of the Norwegian top flight from 12 to 14 teams in 1995, when Tromsø again ended sixth.